hannah-merseal/jazznets/README.md

 ## Directory

+### Task
+Semantic choice task for node pairs extracted from the Weimar Jazz Database.
+Also hosted on Gitlab for deployment to Pavlovia.

 ### Functions
 1. JNfilerename - mass convert participant files to participant IDs.
 DO NOT use unless at very beginning of project - will delete all prior files in directory.